 As nonresidential vacancies increase, single family residential (SFR) vacancies likewise soon increase.

-California had 14.8 million housing units and 17.9 million individuals employed in 2024.
-Roughly five dwelling units for every six individuals employed.
+California had 14.8 million housing units — owner occupied, rented or vacant — and 17.9 million individuals employed in 2024.
+Roughly equivalent to five dwelling units for every six individuals employed.

-Thus, California has about five-sixths as many residential units as people on payroll.
-More meaningfully, 55.3% of households in California own the home they live in as of Q2 2025.
+Thus, California has about five-sixths as many total residential units as people on payroll.
+More meaningfully, 55.3% of households in California own the home they live in as of Q4 2025.
 Most homeowners are employed.

 With every ten jobs lost without finding new employment, five to six people on average will not be able to purchase a home or retain the home they own and occupy (unless they have cash reserves).
-The remainder simply are not able to pay rent and will lose their current housing.
-Consolidation takes place.
+The remainder are tenants who simply are not able to pay rent and will lose their current housing.
+Consolidation takes place quickly for all involved to cut the costs of shelter.
 The reverse occurs when payroll numbers increase.

 Forecasting the local job market